Broken Group Islands: 4 DaysKayaking in Pacific Rim National Park off the west coast of Vancouver Island

 Broken Group Islands: 4 Day Kayak Journey

-We are excited to celebrate the LGBTQ2S community during Pride!
-We will be running two multi-day trips to bring the community together in an outdoor setting.
-Please join us for one of our journeys to connect in nature with great people in such a potent wild space.
+We are excited to celebrate the LGBTQ2S community and will again be running two multi-day trips to bring community together in nature.
+Please join us for one of our journeys to connect in with great people in such a potent wild space.
 Read our contribution to News 1130: Pride Outside article.

 We are also working towards a Wellness Journey this Summer.
 This journey will include a facilitator who will share in their yoga and meditation practices.
 We will base ourselves from a beautiful glamping location with cabins and include one or two-day paddles in the Broken Group and the Ucluelet Harbour.
 The journey will have highlights and conversations to soak in nature as therapy and ways to take what we absorb out here back into our daily lives.
 If this interests you, please inquire via email!
 We are planning dates for mid-May to mid-June.
 These journeys will be three days and two nights with a range of costs depending on the activities and accommodation that will best suit your needs!

 Read an article from the Globe and Mail highlighting Wild Root Journeys in their Hidden Canada addition where we are highlighted as the place and company of choice in BC!